Isadore/ts_interface_maker/README.md

-Converts JSON data generally from web api responses and converts them to typescript interfaces
+Converts JSON data generally from web api responses and outputs a correspondin typescript interface